rackerlabs/rackspace-how-to/content/cloud-images/transferring-images-between-regions-of-the-rackspace-open-cloud.md

             "updated_at": "2014-02-26T03:28:18Z"
         }

-    Note the `result` element, which contains the `image_id` of the imported image.
+    The `result` element contains the `image_id` of the imported image.

-3. If you put a coordinating metadatum on the original image in the source region, now put the same coordinating metadatum on the image that you just imported.
+3. If you put coordinating metadata on the original image in the source region, now put the same coordinating metadata on the image that you just imported.
 For this example, add it to the image with `image_id`
     `1d944ab7-6748-4f3c-b7e2-3553bf006677`.
 You can use the same Cloud Images API call that you used in the source region.
 However, ensure that you set `MY_IMG` to the new image ID and that you set `OS_AUTH_TOKEN` and `OS_IMAGE_URL` properly for the target region.

-    Putting the same coordinating metadatum on each image enables you to use the advanced list filtering features of the Cloud Images API to locate the image in each region.
+    Putting the same coordinating metadata on each image enables you to use the advanced list filtering features of the Cloud Images API to locate the image in each region.
 The following code shows how to use filtering to locate the images: